 (a) Enron Communications was admitted to the Company as the initial Member, effective as of the Formation Date, pursuant to the Original Agreement.

 (b) Effective as of the Effective Date, there are hereby created two classes of Members in the Company, Class A Members and Class B Members, and each shall have the respective rights accorded it under this Agreement.
 The Class A Member Interest shall be a voting interest, and the Class B Member Interest shall be a non-voting interest.
 Enron Communications’ Membership Interest is hereby converted into that of the Class A Member and the initial Class B Member.
-G-Future is admitted as the substituted Class B Member and agrees to be bound by all of the terms and provisions of this Agreement .
+From and after the Closing Time, G-Future is hereby admitted as the substituted Class B Member and agrees to be bound by all of the terms and provisions of this Agreement from and after the Closing Time.

     Enron Communications hereby represents, warrants and covenants to the Company and each other Member that the following statements are true and correct as of the Effective Date, and G-Future hereby represents, warrants and covenants to the Company and each other Member that the following statements are true and correct as of the Closing Time: